The Art of Living Lost: Secrets Behind the Fall of Wonder Woman

 The Art of Living Lost: Live and Learn

-Last week I participated in a business discussion where the speaker explained that “timeless lessons” were learned from classic books.”
-Specifically, he mentioned that Bill Gates took week-long read-only vacations, and Warren Buffet has a “voracious reading habit.”
+Last week, I participated in a business discussion where the speaker explained that “timeless lessons” were learned from classic books.
+Specifically, he mentioned that Bill Gates took week-long read-only vacations, and Warren Buffett has a “voracious reading habit.”
 While these references were impressive, it was his curious mention of Thomas Jefferson that captured my imagination.

 The Art of Living Lost: Manifestations and Mantras

-A few years ago, my kids and I were driving to the beach; knowing parking would be horrendous, I said, “let’s try to manifest a parking space.”
-Come on, guys, imagine the perfect space; we pull right in, grab our towels, and run to the beautiful, blue water’s edge.
+A few years ago, my kids and I were driving to the beach; knowing that parking would be horrendous, I said, “Let’s try to manifest a parking space.†Come on, guys, imagine the perfect space; we pull right in, grab our towels, and run to the beautiful, blue water’s edge.

 Got it?
-Now keep that picture in your mind; pleasant and relaxing.
+Now, keep that picture in mind: pleasant and relaxing.
 Beautiful and blue.

 And then, a silver Honda Civic cut us off, forcing me to slam on the brakes.